IrakozeLoraine/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - File: `3-puts.c` is a function that prints a string, followed by a new line, to stdout.

 - File: `4-print_rev.c` is a function that prints a string in reverse, followed by a new line.

+- File: `5-rev_string.c` is a function that reverses a string.